sezid/sezid/README.md

 ## Hi there 👋
 I'm Sajid, a passionate software developer with a love for building innovative solutions.
-I specialize in frontend development, and I'm also diving into Data Science and AI.
+I specialize in frontend development, but I'm also diving into Data Science and AI.

 ### 🔧 Tech Stack